telicent-oss/smart-caches-core/docs/security/index.md

 ### Caching for Performance

-The pool of distinct unique labels can vary widely between different customers and datasets, but we can generally inspect some degree of repetition of labels (though the degree will vary by customer and dataset).
+The pool of distinct unique labels can vary widely between different customers and datasets, but we can generally expect some degree of repetition of labels (though the degree will vary widely by customer and dataset).
 Even when there is large variety in labelling due to the fine-grained way in which we apply labels, at the level of individual RDF triples, the same label often applies to many triples.